What is your job title?

 I enjoy the holistic approach to transplant coordination.
 We deal with all aspects of the patients care; medical, psycho-social.
 It is a long-term partnership, where you get to know the fine details of your patients and as a nurse you impact their care and outcomes significantly, which is very rewarding.

 What is your education?

-I have an Associate of Applied Science degree from Cecil Community College, and a Bachelor of Science in Nursing degree from Drexel University.
+I have an Associate of Science degree from Cecil College and am pursuing a Bachelor of Science in Nursing at Villanova University.

 What else do you want people to know about you?